jundalisay/spblist/content/en/material/principles/part-1/chapter-12.md

 This creates 2 spectral lines while the electron jumps up and down as a response to the magnetic field.

+So Cartesian Relativity in the aetherspace between the electron and the nucleon is the cause of the Zeeman effect, not Special Relativity in spacetime.

 <!-- Instead of the Relativity of speeds and reference frames, Bohr's mechanism is state-change and angular momentum by the aether.